Plastics: Identification

 | PLA | Brittle, rigid | Snaps cleanly | Yes, pronounced |

 Use this table to cross-reference multiple test results and narrow down the plastic type.
+No single test is definitive, confirm with at least two.

 | Plastic | Floats? | Flame | Smoke | Smell | Break |